Hobbit: Types

 Bilbo and three of the four principal hobbit characters in The Lord of the Rings (Frodo, Pippin, and Merry) had Fallohide blood through their common ancestor, the Old Took.
 The one physical description given for Frodo matches this, as Gandalf identifies him as "taller than some, and fairer than most".
 Tolkien created the name from the archaic meanings of English words "fallow" and "hide", meaning "pale skin".

 The Stoors were the second most numerous group of hobbits and the last to enter Eriador.
 They were quite different from the other two groups: they were stockier than other hobbits, though slightly shorter, and they were also the only group whose males were able to grow beards.
 They had an affinity for water, dwelt mostly beside rivers, and were the only hobbits to use boats and swim, activities which other hobbits considered dangerous and frightening.
-Their hands and feet were also sturdier than those of other hobbits, who generally didn't wear shoes for cushioning their steps, though because the Stoors tended to live near muddy riverbanks they often wore boots to keep their feet dry, making them the only hobbits to use footwear of any kind.
+Their hands and feet were sturdier than those of other hobbits, who generally did not wear shoes.
+Because the Stoors tended to live near muddy riverbanks they often wore boots to keep their feet dry.
 Tolkien says they were "less shy of Men".
 The Stoors migrated into Eriador two centuries after the Fallohides did, but instead of settling in Bree-land they headed farther south to Dunland by Third Age 1300, finally migrating to the newly founded Shire in Third Age 1630, the last of the three groups to arrive.
 The Stoors mostly settled along the banks of the River Brandywine in the east of the Shire, thus many hobbits of Buckland and the Marish were of Stoor descent.
 Due to the time the Stoors spent living in Dunland before migrating to the Shire, their names have a slight Celtic influence.

 A small group of Stoors did not go as far south as Dunland but settled in the wetlands of the Angle in southern Rhudaur, between Dunland and Bree.
 When the evil power of Angmar rose in the north many of these Stoors joined their kin in Dunland, but some fled back east over the mountains and settled in the marshes of the Gladden Fields: Déagol and Sméagol/Gollum both belonged to this group.
 Tolkien used the Old English word stor or stoor, meaning "strong".